Quantifying Hallucinations in Language Language Models on Medical Textbooks: Results

 \subsubsection{Inter-annotator agreements and Verification Reliability:}

 Annotators show substantial agreement as Table~\ref{tab:task1_merged} shows pair-wise quadratic Cohen’s~\(\kappa\) averaging \(\bar\kappa_{\text{val-avg}}=0.92\) for validity (range 0.87–0.96 across five QA types that had binary answers) and \(\bar\kappa_{\text{GP-avg}}=0.94\) for GP relevance (0.93–0.96 across all seven QA types), both well above the 0.60 “substantial” cut-off with $<$ 4.7 \% and $<$ 2.9 \% observed disagreements, while lower nominal Fleiss’ \(\kappa\) values (averaged at 0.23, 0.02 for validity and GP relevance respectively) reflect the annotator agreement for double-annotated items.
+The lower nominal Fleiss' $\kappa$ reflect skewed label distributions \cite{Artstein2008}, and are less informative here than weighted Cohen's $\kappa$ which respects the ordinal structure of the scale.